Pierre Berton: Public intellectual

-On his television show in 1971 Berton interviewed Bruce Lee in what was to be the famous martial artist's only surviving television interview.
+In 1971 Berton interviewed Bruce Lee, the famous martial artist's only surviving television interview.
 Berton's television career included spots as host and writer on My Country, The Great Debate, Heritage Theatre, The Secret of My Success and The National Dream.
 From 1966 to 1984, Berton and long-time collaborator Charles Templeton made the daily syndicated radio debate show Dialogue, based first at CFRB and later at CKEY.

-Berton came to be Canada's best known intellectual.
-His biographer, Brian McKillop wrote: "No one in Canada or that matter in North America, managed to take hold of the full range of the mainstream media with the same kind of commanding presence and authority.
+Berton came to be Canada's best-known intellectual.
+His biographer, Brian McKillop wrote: "No one in Canada or for that matter in North America, managed to take hold of the full range of the mainstream media with the same kind of commanding presence and authority.
 One searches in vain for an American or British equivalent.
 It is if he somehow carried the DNA of Edward R. Murrow and Jack Paar, Vance Packard and Michael Harrington, Bernard DeVoto and Studs Terkel, with more than a little Garrison Keillor in the mix.
-Each of these figures-a war correspondent who spoke truth to power; a host of the most watched and enduring television interview program of its era; a muckraking journalist in the age of the consumer; a left-wing critic of North American society; a popular and respected historian of nation and empire in North America; a collector of the kind of folklore that serves as the first draft of history; a folksy, story-telling humorist of nostalgic bent-was or is a man of exceptional accomplishment in his own area.
+Each of these figures—a war correspondent who spoke truth to power; a host of the most watched and enduring television interview program of its era; a muckraking journalist in the age of the consumer; a left-wing critic of North American society; a popular and respected historian of nation and empire in North America; a collector of the kind of folklore that serves as the first draft of history; a folksy, story-telling humorist of nostalgic bent—was or is a man of exceptional accomplishment in his own area.
 The magnitude of Berton's achievement was that he spanned them all and become more than their sum".